sintel-dev/Orion/DATABASE.md

 * \_id (ObjectID): Unique Identifier of this Experiment object
 * name (String): Name of the experiment
 * project (String): Name given to describe the project to which the experiment belongs
-* pipeline_id (ObjectID - Foreign Key): Unique Identifier of the Pipeline Used
+* pipeline_template_id (ObjectID - Foreign Key): Unique Identifier of the Pipeline Used
 * dataset_id (ObjectID - Foreign Key) Unique Identifier of the Dataset used
 * signal_set (List of Foreign Keys): A list of Signal IDs from the Dataset to run this experiment
 * created_by (String): Identifier of the user that created this Experiment Object